sourabhk24/FInal_Year_Project/README.md

 # FInal_Year_Project
-This project is about landslide detection using machine learning
+This project is about landslide prediction using machine learning